premnirmal/StockTicker/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.
+- App Version [e.g. 3.9.123] **Please make sure you are not on an outdated app version before you file an issue, otherwise your issue will be closed.
+You can check the latest version in the releases part of the repo**.

 **To Reproduce**
 Steps to reproduce the behavior: